NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PackageManager.rst

 Installed software
 ==================

-It lists |product| RPM packages installed on your system.
+It lists RPM packages installed on your system.
 Where available, it is possible to open the development page by clicking on the package name.